aws-samples/aws-refactoring-to-serverless/implementation/extract-send-message/README.md

 Login to your AWS console and navigate to Amazon SQS.
 You should see 2 Queues.
-- PizzaQueue
+- `PizzaQueue`
-- PizzaQueue_Refactored
+- `PizzaQueue_Refactored`

 Inspect the message on each Queue using 'Poll Messages'.
-You should see a message send from respective Lambda function.
+You should see a message on each queue sent from the respective Lambda function.
 {"action":"build_pizza","type":"Cheese"}

 ## Cleanup

+Remember to delete the reources when you are done:

 ```
 cdk destroy --all
 ```

-## To-DO

-Add Unit Test